IngeborgArdoe/training/discovery/analysis_part3.md

 3. Next, go to the same column, and add the subset for tip > $50.

 4. Save and preview.
 The altered column should now be identical to the column showing the calculated field for average trip speed per community district with tip > $50.

+**Using calculated fields in formulas**

+1. Remove any subsets applied to the columns  in your table tile.

+2. Add a new column.

+3. Under Data, open the formula editor.
+Here the existing columns from your table should already be available under Tile values.

+4. Create a new formula using the tile values, or by adding new fields, that shows average trip speed divided by total amount paid.

+5. Repeat steps 2-4, but now find average trip speed/amount when tip > $50.

+6. Save and preview.
+What does the resulting columns tell you?